Ericvf/BambuLanViewer/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [Bambu Lab](https://bambulab.com/) for making their printers accessible via MQTT
-- [.NET Foundation](https://dotnetfoundation.org/) for the amazing Blazor framework
-- [Pico CSS](https://picocss.com/) for the lightweight styling framework

----

-**Made with ❤️ for 3D printing enthusiasts**